Shotbow/fudawiki-files/hanafuda/games/minhwatu.md

 * There is no dominant rule when a complete suit of 4 cards was dealt to the field.
 This might vary, but usually the dealer simply deals again.
 * If 3 cards of a suit were dealt to the field, they are stacked together to signify that they will all be captured whenever the fourth is played.

-There are no "lucky hands" [手役, てやく *teyaku*] that would result in points earned at the initial deal in Min-hwatu.
+When a player is dealt 4 cards of the same month in hand, there are no "lucky hands" [총통 - *chongtong* (president) or 手役 - てやく, *teyaku*] that would result in points earned at the initial deal in Min-hwatu and the play starts normally.

 > If you're not familiar with the concept of suits, you can visit the [suits page](/en/hanafuda/suits) {.is-info}